Tonight I'm Gonna Let Go

 "Tonight I'm Gonna Let Go" is a song by American singer Syleena Johnson.
-It was written by Johnson, Mike Dunn, and James Seals for her third studio album Chapter 2: The Voice (2002), while production was helmed by Dunn.
+It was written by Johnson, Mike Dunn, and James Seals for her second studio album Chapter 2: The Voice (2002), while production was helmed by Dunn.
 The song was released as the album's lead single in 2002 and became a top 40 hit in United Kingdom.

 Music video

 A music video for the R. Kelly-produced Remix of "Tonight I'm Gonna Let Go" was directed by filmmaker Nzingha Stewart.
 It features appearances Busta Rhymes and fellow Flipmode Squad members Sham, Rampage, and Spliff Star.